joelforjava/joelforjava.com.src/src/jbake/content/blog/2020/06/running-kafka-kinesis-connector-inside-container.md

     RUN chmod a+x /usr/bin/start-kafka.sh

 This looks similar to the Dockerfile used in the last post, except now we're adding an argument so that we can build an image for a specific cluster, with the default being `cluster_1`.
 We're also adding environment variables for AWS, which will be required when sending data to Kinesis.
 There are several other ways to handle this, but this is the solution we will be going with for now.
-You definitely shouldn't do this if you're going to check your image into a public repository.
+You definitely should NOT do this if you're going to check your image into a public repository.

 From here, we can either do everything with docker via the command line, or we can wire up everything via Docker Compose.

 Confession: I'm not the greatest with networking.
 It's not something I've had to work with a lot in the past, beyond making sure an application can reach another application, e.g. Bing, Google, or other external services via a URI.
-I wasted way too much time working on the networking, when the solution was rather simple.
+In other words, the networks have always been set up for me.
+With this, I wasted way too much time working on the networking, when the quickest solution was far simpler.

 I went through a whole exercise of starting with a `host` network and then trying to do all this complicated work with creating different networks in an effort to have it the container talk to AWS and my local Kafka cluster.

-So, rather than go through all that, I'll just post the final solution that works on my network.
-I'm sure there would be more involved if we were doing this in a production environment where we would want to limit access to the outside world.
+So, rather than go through all that, I'll just post the final solution that works on my network and it should work on other basic LANs.
+I'm sure there would be more involved if we were doing this in a production or cloud environment where we would want to limit access to the outside world.
 Maybe I'll come back to that scenario if I ever go that far with my work.

-So, we start with the standard `docker` command:
+So, we start with the standard `docker` commands:

 <?prettify?>

+    docker build -t kinesis_kafka_container_connect-distributed:latest --build-arg CLUSTER_NAME=cluster_1 --build-arg ACCESS_KEY_ID=fffffff --build-arg SECRET_ACCESS_KEY=ffffff .

     docker run -p '28083:8083' --add-host="kafka.joelforjava.local:192.168.55.57" --add-host="localstack.joelforjava.local:192.168.55.57" kinesis_kafka_container_connect-distributed:latest

 The key part for me, was using the `--add-host` option.
 This will add a new entry into `/etc/hosts`.
-These two URLs, `kafka.joelforjava.localhost` and `localstack.joelforjava.localhost` are used in property files for the Kinesis Kafka Connector, and I've temporarily updated my version of the Connector to use [LocalStack](https://localstack.cloud) rather than actually connecting to AWS itself.
-For many reasons, I don't currently have a personal AWS account and I also can't legally do these kinds of things at my day job, so I had to find a way to test the connector out on my personal systems.
+These two URLs, `kafka.joelforjava.localhost` and `localstack.joelforjava.localhost` are used in property files for the Kinesis Kafka Connector.

+*Side Note*: I've temporarily updated my version of the Connector to use [LocalStack](https://localstack.cloud) rather than actually connecting to AWS itself.
+For many reasons, I don't currently have a personal AWS account and I also can't legally do these kinds of things at my day job and still be able to blog about them, so I had to find a way to test the connector out on my personal systems.

 Choosing the Compose route, I went with the following: